 Strategic risk management aims to identify and manage the most significant risks that may impact a.s.r.'s strategic objectives.
 Subsequently, the aim is to identify and analyse the risk profile as a whole, including risk interdependencies.
-The ORSA process is designed to identify, measure, manage and evaluate those risks that are of strategic importance to a.s.r.:
+The process of strategic risk analysis (SRA) is designed to identify, measure, manage and evaluate those risks that are of strategic importance to a.s.r.: